ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

    signed.
 In ARMARM terminology the rules will evaluate to a key and a modifier that can be used in a signing or authorizing operation.

-Explicit signing schema
-   An explicit signing schema is determined by metadata in the ELF file.

-Implicit signing schema
+Default signing schema
-   An implicit signing schema for a pointer is determined by the context.
+   A default signing schema for a pointer is determined by the context.
    The signing schema will not be encoded in the ELF file.

 .. raw:: pdf